vickprat/Photos-Viewer/README.md

 # Photos-Viewer
 A photo viewer app that fetches photos from a 3rd party photo-sharing service Flickr and shows the results in a 3-column collection view.

-Minimum Requirements
+# Minimum Requirements
-Xcode 12.1
+Only Xcode 12.1 is required.
 No third party libraries are used.
 So it's very easy to build and run the project and also the build time is very less.
 Just clone the project, open the .xcodeproj file in Xcode and run it.

 # Architecture
 Used VIPER architecture to build this app.
 Lot of reasons to use VIPER architecture like it strictly follows SRP (Single Responsibility Principle) which increases testability, maintainability, scalability and reusability.